Paradroid

-Paradroid is a Commodore 64 computer game written by Andrew Braybrook and published by Hewson Consultants in 1985.
+Paradroid is a Commodore 64 video game written by Andrew Braybrook and published by Hewson Consultants in 1985.
 It is a shoot 'em up with puzzle elements and was critically praised at release.
-The objective is to clear a fleet of spaceships of hostile robots by destroying them or taking them over via a mini-game.
-It was later remade as Paradroid 90 for the Commodore Amiga and Atari ST home computers and as Paradroid 2000 for the Acorn Archimedes.
+The objective is to clear a fleet of spaceships of hostile robots by destroying them or taking over them via a minigame.
+It was remade as Paradroid 90 for the Commodore Amiga and Atari ST home computers and as Paradroid 2000 for the Acorn Archimedes.
 There exist several fan-made remakes for modern PCs.
-In 2004 the Commodore 64 version was re-released as a built-in game on the C64 Direct-to-TV, and in 2008 for the Wii Virtual Console in Europe.
+In 2004, the Commodore 64 version was re-released as a built-in game on the C64 Direct-to-TV, in 2008 for the Wii Virtual Console in Europe and in 2018 on the C64 Mini.

 Gameplay

-Enemy forces have hijacked a space fleet by turning its robot consignment against the crew; the job is to neutralize all the robots, thereby rescuing the humans.
-The players control a prototype influence device that allows them to control the hostile robots.
+Enemy forces have hijacked a space fleet by turning its robot consignment against the crew.
+The goal is to neutralize all the robots, thereby rescuing the humans.
+The players control a prototype influence device that allows them to move the hostile robots.

 The game is set on a spaceship viewed from a top-down perspective.
-The ship consists of numerous rooms and levels, each one populated by hostile robots or "androids".
-The player, in control of a special droid called the "Influence Device", must destroy all the other droids on the ship.
+The ship consists of numerous rooms and levels, each one populated by hostile robots or androids.
+The player, in control of a special droid called the Influence Device, must destroy all the other droids on the ship.
 Each droid (including the player) is represented as a circle around a three-digit number.
-The numbers roughly correspond to the droid's "power" or "level", in that higher-numbered droids are tougher to destroy; there are 24 droid types.
+The numbers roughly correspond to the droid's power or level, in that higher-numbered droids are tougher to destroy; there are 24 droid types.

-The Influence Device is numbered "001".
-The primary way in which the Influence Device destroys other droids is by "linking" with them, effectively taking them over.
+The Influence Device is numbered 001.
+The primary way in which the Influence Device destroys other droids is by linking with them, effectively taking over them.
 When the player takes over another droid, the previously controlled droid is destroyed.

-Taking over a droid is done via a mini-game involving basic circuit diagrams and logic gates.
+Taking over a droid is done via a minigame involving basic circuit diagrams and logic gates.
 Each droid has one side of the screen, with a series of logic gates and circuits connected together.
-The droids have a number of "power supplies" that can apply power to one circuit.
+The droids have a number of power supplies that can apply power to one circuit.
 Higher-numbered droids have more power supplies.
-At the end of a short time period, the droid supplying the most power to the circuit "wins".
+At the end of a short time period, the droid supplying the most power to the circuit wins.
 The logic gates are the key to allowing lower-numbered droids to beat higher-numbered droids.
 There is also a strategy in timing when power is applied to a circuit (as two supplies of power to the same circuit result in the later supplier of power gaining control of the circuit).
 It is possible for the transfer game to end in a draw.
-If this occurs a replay will take place.
+A replay will take place If this occurs.